SimulPiscator/AirSane/README.md

 # AirSane

-A SANE WebScan frontend that supports Apple's AirScan protocol.
+AirSane is a [SANE](http://www.sane-project.org/) frontend, and a scanner server that supports Apple's AirScan protocol.
 Scanners are detected automatically, and published through mDNS.
 Acquired images may be transferred in JPEG, PNG, and [PDF/raster](https://www.pdfraster.org/) format.

-AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture, but a simple web interface is provided as well.
+AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture, [sane-airscan]((https://github.com/alexpevzner/sane-airscan) on Linux, and the eSCL client built into Windows 10.

+In addition to the AirScan/eSCL server functionality, a simple web interface is provided.

 Images are encoded on-the-fly during acquisition, keeping memory/storage demands low.
 Thus, AirSane will run fine on a Raspberry Pi or similar device.